MTV Video Music Award for Best Direction

 The MTV Video Music Award for Best Direction is an award given to the artist, the artist's manager, and the director of the music video.
 From 1984 to 2006, the full name of the award was Best Direction in a Video, and in 2007, it was briefly renamed Best Director.
 The category acquired its current name with the 2008 awards.

 American artist Taylor Swift is the biggest winner in this category with four wins from six nominations.

-The most nominated directors are David Fincher AND Dave Meyers with eight nominations.
+The most nominated directors are David Fincher and Dave Meyers with eight nominations.
 Remarkably, seven of Fincher's nominations were achieved in a three-year span (1989–1991), as he was nominated a record three times in both 1989 and 1990.
 Fincher's recent nomination (and win) occurred over twenty years later in 2013 for his work on Justin Timberlake's "Suit & Tie."
 Closely following him are Taylor Swift and Francis Lawrence with six.
 Hype Williams is the director with the most nominations and no wins at five.

 The performers whose videos have won the most awards are Madonna and Taylor Swift, whose videos have garnered three direction moonmen respectively.
 However, Eminem's videos have received the most nominations with seven.
 Swift is also the only performer to have won four moonmen in this category for her work directing.

 Five other performers have won a moonman in this category for their work directing/co-directing their videos: George Michael, Beck, Erykah Badu, Adam Yauch of the Beastie Boys, Kendrick Lamar and Lil Nas X. An additional nine performers have been nominated for their work co-directing/directing videos: Busta Rhymes, Missy Elliott, Christina Aguilera, Jared Leto (as Bartholomew Cubbins), Ryan Lewis, Bruno Mars, Billie Eilish, Tyler, the Creator (as Wolf Haley) and Travis Scott.

+Christian Breslauer has been nominated five consecutive times (2022–2026).